ItradeLQ/post-install-config/README.md

 - Password Reset
 </p>

 Good job for making it this far into the osTicket Tutorial.
-In the [next tutorial](https://github.com/ItradeLQ/ticket-lifecycle.git), we will wrap up our mini series on osTicket.
+In the [next tutorial](https://github.com/ItradeLQ/ticket-lifecycle.git), we will wrap up our mini-series on osTicket focusing on ticket-lifecycle.